Introduction to PostgreSQL Import CSV

 - From: This keyword is used to specify the CSV file name from which we have importing the data into the table.

 - Filename or path of file: This is specify that name of file from which we have imported data into the table.
-It is defined as the path of the file, we need to define the absolute path with copy command in PostgreSQL.
+In PostgreSQL, the file’s absolute path needs to be specified when using the “COPY” command to define the path.

 - Delimiter: This is defined as the value which was separated by a semicolon.
 We can use any delimiter to separate the value of a column in PostgreSQL.

-- Header of CSV file: This is defined as the column name of the table on which we have imported data from the CSV file.
-Data have their header to defined or import the data from file.
+- Header of CSV file: We define this as the column name of the table where we imported data from the CSV file.
+Data have their header to defined or import the data from a file.

 How Import CSV work in PostgreSQL?

 Below is the working of import CSV file into the table in PostgreSQL.
 We have using copy command in PostgreSQL to import the file.
-To import the data from CSV file into the table we need to follow below things or same table is present on database.
+To import the data from the CSV file into the table, we need to follow the below things, or same table is present on the database.

-1. Create table with same structure of CSV file
+1. Create a table with same structure of CSV file

 Code: